d3kxrma/d3kxrma/README.md

 # 💫 About Me:
-I study at the university at the faculty of Information Systems and Technologies.
-I love writing different programs.
-My favorite programming language is Python, which I have been learning since 2019.
-I specialize in writing web scrapers and bots for various social media platforms.
+I'm a passionate developer with a strong focus on Python, which I've been mastering since 2019.
+I enjoy building automation tools, bots, and web applications.
+I also work with databases, embedded systems, and backend development.
+Always exploring new technologies and improving my skills.

 ## 🌐 Socials: